-- Parallel parking and trees be added on the west and south sides to buffer pedestrians from street traffic. - o Balconies be added to the exterior upper floors on the west and south sides. - o The west and south buildings have active fronts. - o The Commission also asked that a tree inventory be done and replacement trees of significant caliper be used.
+- 1. The final design includes widening of the alley between Page Street and Boyd to include 6 foot sidewalks. - 2.
+Parallel parking and trees be added on the west and south sides to buffer pedestrians from street traffic. - 3.
+Balconies be added to the exterior upper floors on the west and south sides. - 4.
+The west and south buildings have active fronts.

+5. The Commission also asked that a tree inventory be done and replacement trees of significant caliper be used.

 The applicants responded favorably to the comments and concerns from the Greenbelt Commission.
 The new design submitted reflects changes in several of the above noted design elements.
 The design now includes sidewalks along all sides of the building.
 There are step-backs and cut-outs along the south and west sides of the building, adding detail to the design so there is not a blank wall.
-The applicant proposed parallel parking along the south side of the development, adjacent to Page Street, however, this is not supported by City staff.
+The applicant proposed parallel parking along the south side of the development, adjacent to Page Street; however, that was not supported by City staff so it has been removed.
 The applicant also submitted a tree survey.